 - Representatives of public relations firms and the public relations/communications offices of industry, academic, government, and nonprofit organizations

-These individuals must register for ASHG 2018 as regular attendees and pay the required registration fee, regardless of affiliation with a news or trade media organization, contracted exhibitor, scientific journal, or publishing company.
-They may not attend media briefings or work in the ASHG Press Office.
+These individuals must register for ASHG 2020 as regular attendees and pay the required registration fee, regardless of affiliation with a news or trade media organization, contracted exhibitor, scientific journal, or publishing company.

-- Not exchange, loan, or borrow ASHG 2018 press badges - Individuals who do so will be required to leave the meeting
+- Not exchange, loan, or borrow ASHG 2020 press credentials

 - Follow the same camera/recording policy as other ASHG attendees – Attendees may not use cameras, including mobile phone and tablet cameras, or any other audio and/or video recording devices in meeting session rooms, on the Exhibit & Poster Hall floor, or in poster/oral presentations